Overcoming the Fear of Being Anxious

-The key to overcoming this fear is to realize that, yes, you probably dislike being or getting anxious (you might even hate it with every fiber of your body), but you don’t have to view being anxious as unacceptable.
+The key to overcoming the fear of being anxious is to realize that, yes, you likely dislike being or getting anxious, but you don’t have to view being or getting anxious as unacceptable.
+You might hate getting anxious with every fiber of your body.

-This point of view is critical because we can easily think that things we intensely hate or dislike are things we should be or get anxious about.
+This point of view is critical because it can be easy to think that things we intensely hate or dislike are things we should be or get anxious about.
 We take the level of hate almost as a rationale or justification that the anxiety is called for and should exist.

-If you’re finding it difficult to accept that to overcome or get rid of this fear you have to acknowledge that despite disliking it and not wanting it to happen, it’s ok if it does happen, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think being anxious is unacceptable.
+If its difficult for you to accept that overcoming the fear of being anxious will require you to be ok with being or getting anxious, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think being anxious is unacceptable.
 To address this, you will have to uncover these reasons so they are out in plain sight.
 Uncovering these reasons alone may dissolve the fear.
-In other cases, uncovering these reasons will reveal what happened to you (likely in the past) that led to you labeling the phenomenon of you being anxious as something unacceptable.
+In other cases, uncovering these reasons will reveal what happened to you (likely in the past) that led you to view being anxious as unacceptable.

 Some reasons why you might have a fear of being anxious